JamesHutchison/megamock/GUIDANCE.md

 ## About
 This guide explains the role and usage of MegaMock.
 If you're ready to use MegaMock, skip to the [General Guidance](#general-guidance) section.

+I haven't done too many updates recently, but this library is very much still being suported.
+I've been building https://heavyresume.com and it uses MegaMock and the [PyTest Hot Reloader](https://github.com/JamesHutchison/pytest-hot-reloading) for testing.

 ## Why Mock?
 Consider a situation where you have one class, which makes 3rd party API calls.
 Which interface would you rather use?